 You need to find the point of interest that can influence the viewers to look at the photo differently.
 The visual weight and establishing a point of interest are two factors you need to bring to your composition.

-• Simplicity
+- Simplicity

-Abstract photosOpens in a new tab. don’t necessarily have to be cluttered or confusing.
+Abstract photos don’t necessarily have to be cluttered or confusing.
 To understand abstraction, you need to realize that it also involves a lot of subtraction.

 A picture may contain multiple useless elements that may not trigger the emotion of the viewer.
 In fact, it can confuse the viewer, which is not what you want.